 An actually autistic person blogging about their life and experiences.
 I identify as autistic.
 I prefer identity first language.
 Please respect that.

 I also ask that you respect that I am blogging anonymously for my own peace of mind and safety.
 If you think my site is a good resource, and you want to share it, please do!
 I am honored.
 But please don’t include me in lists where you categorize bloggers by known or assumed gender, age, marital and/or parental status, and so forth.
 (Yes, I know all about that fiasco.)
-I will be blogging about sensitive topics (I will add trigger/content warnings as I can).
+I will be blogging about sensitive topics (I will add trigger/content warnings as I can.
+If you think I need a trigger/content warning about something, please let me know!
+It may simply be that I didn’t know it was a trigger for some people.)
 Topics I cannot discuss if people know who I am.
 Maybe someday I can share more of my identity with you, but not at this time.
 Even if I blog about something that might give you a hint as to something like gender, don’t post your assumptions anywhere.
 If you need to refer to me by something besides Autistic Octopus or The Autistic Octopus, please use gender neutral pronouns: they/their/them.

 Not everything I blog about will be specifically related to autism.